serdimoa/charting/Widget-Methods.md

   8. `zOrder` (since `1.3`) may be one of the [`top`, `bottom`]. `top` puts the line tool on top of all other sources, `bottom` puts the line tool below all other sources.
 If it is not specified the line tool is placed above all existing line tools.
 3. `callback`: function(`entityId`)

+**Since 1.4 the function returns the result immediately.
+Callback is kept for compatability.**

 This call creates a shape at specified point on main series.

 ####createMultipointShape(points, options, callback)